-- 1) To set out how we will encourage tenants to become actively involved and empowered in the decision making processes of Selby District Council. - 2) To develop an innovative and modern approach to tenant participation at Selby District Council to achieve diversity in the participation opportunities we offer and the voices we hear. - 3) To demonstrate that tenants are part of our continuous improvement process and ensure all Council staff actively participates with the engagement agenda. - To promote an honest and trustworthy relationship between Selby District Council and our tenants and leaseholders; focusing on a free exchange of information and ideas. - 2.5 This strategy has been developed in partnership with our tenants.
-A consultation event took place with our Tenant Scrutiny Panel in order to approve these aims and generate supplementary objectives.
-These objectives were then used to form the basis of the Strategy's Action Plan, which will become our Tenant Engagement Officer's programme of work for the lifespan of the Strategy. - 2.6 The Strategy also recognises that there are a number of barriers experienced by tenants and leaseholders which can limit their ability to engage with us.
+- 2.4 The Strategy will run for three years with review opportunities in each year to further develop our approach to engagement.
+We acknowledge that, as the environment we do business in evolves and changes, as too does the customer base we serve; and we will make every effort to engage all types of tenant, including those most vulnerable and frequently under-represented. - 2.5 Taking into account our previous good work and TPAS recommendations, the Strategy puts forward four overarching aims, which are: - 1) To set out how we will encourage tenants to become actively involved and empowered in the decision making processes of Selby District Council. - 2) To develop an innovative and modern approach to tenant participation at Selby District Council to achieve diversity in the participation opportunities we offer and the voices we hear. - 3) To demonstrate that tenants are part of our continuous improvement process and ensure all Council staff actively participates with the engagement agenda. - 4) To promote an honest and trustworthy relationship between Selby District Council and our tenants and leaseholders; focusing on a free exchange of information and ideas. - 2.6 The Strategy also recognises that there are a number of barriers experienced by tenants and leaseholders which can limit their ability to engage with us.
 However, we must try and overcome these barriers if we are to ensure the aims and objectives of the Strategy are met.
-Consequently, the Council is clear in what resources it can offer, and as well as dedicated staffing, commit to offering practical solutions to make tenant participation a viable option for as many tenants and leaseholders as possible. - 3 Alternative Options Considered None
+Consequently, the Council is clear in what resources it can offer, and as well as dedicated staffing, commit to offering practical solutions to make tenant participation a viable option for as many tenants and leaseholders as possible.

+3 Alternative Options Considered None